Florida Violation V17: Proper reheating

 Frequently Asked Questions

-- This violation is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+Violation V17 (Proper reheating) is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+The CDC identifies five major risk factors contributing to foodborne illness outbreaks in food service establishments.